greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 * Removed unneeded files in the installer, making it smaller
 * Fixed a lot of small translation texts and some icons in menus
 * Fixed missing translations for the external command plugin
+* Fixed some upload issues, most uploads should have better performance and use less memory.
+Also removed some dependencies, which make the plugins and Greenshot smaller and work with .NET 2.0

 Features added:
 * The Imgur plugin now has login support, uncheck the "Annonymous" checkbox in the settings.
 * Added new languages, see our blog
+* Moved Office destinations to their own plugin, making it possible for people to install Greenshot without

+Features removed:
+* Remove any history management of all non annonymous plug-ins, Greenshot is for uploading not managing uploads.

 Known issues:
 * Greenshot general: I-Beam cursor isn't displayed correctly on the final result.